Rongjiehuang/TranSpeech/README.md

     --extension ".flac"
 ```

-### 4. Fine-tune a HuBERT model with a CTC loss.
+### 4. Fine-tune a HuBERT model with a CTC loss
 - Prepare {train,valid}.unit

 - Get Manifest
 ```
-python research/TranSpeech/hubertCTC/generate_tunehuberts.py --manifest /manifest/to/S2/dataset --txt /quantized/to/S2/dataset --unit /unit/to/S2/dataset
+python data/huberts/generate_tunehuberts.py --manifest /manifest/to/S2/dataset --txt /quantized/to/S2/dataset --unit /unit/to/S2/dataset
 ```
 Suppose we have a mHuBERT Base ckpt at ```/path/to/checkpoint```
 Suppose {train,valid}.tsv are saved at ```/manifest/to/S2/dataset```, and their corresponding character transcripts {train,valid}.unit are saved at ```/unit/to/S2/dataset```.